 I can say this: As I have been fortunate enough to engage in this work, what I do know is that there is an amazing network of Native aunties, sisters, grandmothers, mothers, and relatives for me to reach out to for help when I am ready to more fully unpack this violation.
 You do not need to know how to place your experience, or how to process the pain; you just need to know we are here.

 For me, I know that sharing this story is my first step toward healing.
 Please know that if you have been the victim of stalking, domestic violence, intimate partner violence, sexual assault, or human trafficking, advocates at the StrongHearts Native Helpline (1-844-7NATIVE) are here for you.
 We are here to share our stories together.
 We can trust together.
 We can heal together.

-Caroline LaPorte was the first Senior Native Affairs Policy Advisor for the StrongHearts Native Helpline and is an immediate descendant of the Little River Band of Ottawa Indians.
+Caroline LaPorte was the first Senior Native Affairs Policy Advisor and Board Member for StrongHearts Native Helpline.
+She is an immediate descendant of the Little River Band of Ottawa Indians.
 LaPorte is a Texas Bar Licensed Attorney and concurrently served on the policy team for the National Indigenous Women’s Resource Center (NIWRC).